TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.8
 ------

+ *Added NEXTLEVEL=X this will specify which level to jump to (this command will not end the current level, it will simply jump to the level specified after the current level has ended via winzone, etc.)
  * Added DIMLOCALVAR=X Works just like DIMVAR=X only makes the variable local to the entity (just like localvar=x only allows 	you to use the new variable system)
  * Added PASSTOSETUP=X Y x is equal to the string you would like to insert/change in the setup .ini Y is the value to give it
 	Example: passtosetup=dynamicshadows 1